heptarch/heptarch.github.io/drafts/demon.md

 The dream lurches.
 Ellen is moored on the other side of a craggy, rough-hewn breakwater which reaches into the sky and hides Aberdeen behind it.
-The breakwater encloses an island, and at its crown, the outlines of a Chancery Lane shopfront: Ede & Ravenscroft, tailors by royal appointment of His Majesty.
+The breakwater encloses an island, and at its crown show the outlines of a Chancery Lane shopfront: Ede & Ravenscroft, tailors by royal appointment of His Majesty.
 She moves closer, and the store blooms into color, sweeping her view